jrderuiter/snakemake-cnvseq/README.md

 ### Step 2: Install dependencies

 To be able to run the workflow, you need to have snakemake and pandas installed.
-The various tools (e.g. bwa, samtools) also need to be installed or can be managed via snakemake using conda (with the --use-conda flag).
+The various tools (e.g. bwa, samtools, R + QDNAseq) also need to be installed or can be managed via snakemake using conda (with the --use-conda flag).

 ### Step 3: Configure workflow